williamnixon20/OS-Project/README.md

 2. cd -- Done
 3. mkdir -- Done
 4. whereis -- Done
-5. cat -- Done KEYBOARD STUCK IF MULTIPLE BUFFER
+5. cat -- Done
 6. rm -- Done
 7. cp -- Done (No Extension)
-8. mv not done (No Extension)
+8. mv -- Done (No Extension)

 # How to run
 1. Be on root directory, run `make disk` to generate new disk.
 2. Run `make build`.
+3. Run `make insert-shell`
-3. To execute OS iso, run `make run`
+4. To execute OS iso, run `make run`

 ## Versi Terbaru
 1. Be on root directory, run `make all`.
 This will delete all disk and make everything new from scratch.
 If you want to save the disk/files you have created, run `make run`